notreux/UpsideEngine/docs/tutorials/get-started/PlayerCharacter.md

 !!! tip
 	Some words like "idle", "left" or "jump" can be played automatically by CrossPlatformService, which means that it is not necessary to play them if `CrossPlatformService.DefaultControllersEnabled` is set to true.

-We can add animations to our player character using sprite sheets.
+As we saw in the previous code example, we can add animations to our player character using sprite sheets.
 ```lua
 player:SetSpriteSheet("idle", "rbxassetid://12908048527", Vector2.new(1, 12))
 ```